palex00/Archipelago/worlds/pokemon_bw/docs/en_Pokemon Black and White.md

 ## Where is the options page?

+-- FOLLOWING LINK ONLY WORKING IF MERGED IN MAIN --

 The [player options page for this game](../player-options) contains all the options you need to configure and export a config file.